healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 Pancakes turned out average at the very best, while the heating cycle just wasn’t suited to cooking up a perfectly medium-rare steak.

-In addition, the coating had some chipping, so with a price tag of  **$46.80** (at the time of writing), the GreenLife is by far a better choice.
+In addition, the coating on the pan rim had some chipping and the base had grainy specs protruding.
+We felt with a price tag of  **$46.80** (at the time of writing), the GreenLife is by far a better choice.

 **Things We Like**